davidsonfellipe/fellipe.com/README.md

 ## 📖 License

-This code is licensed under the [MIT License](https://davidsonfellipe.mit-license.org), which allows you to use, modify, and distribute it freely while including the original license file.
+This code is licensed under the [MIT License](https://davidsonfellipe.mit-license.org).

 ## 🤝 Contribution